This game has unused cinematics.

 and can cause the game to crash when trying to load the affected area.

 There's also a debug feature accessible without the "ogel" code: press + on the Numpad and various character models will flip by.
 Each press will also cause the camera to temporarily jump up and to the right.
+Pressing - on the Numpad will go backwards.
 While the viewpoint is altered, it's possible to freely walk off paths and through walls.
 This mode is very finicky; sometimes part or all of it will stop working for no obvious reason.